Descent: sources and inspirations

 It is as if, behind each character, there is a mythical “archetype.”
 It is also as if the characters are going through or re-enacting an archetypal, mythical pattern of experience.
 This reflects how the play is meant to operate on two levels: as a psychological story of real people who are going on a psychological journey, and as a mythical tale (of “descent” into the “underworld”).

-Erekshigal in the play is a rebel soldier / terrorist, and Inanna is a “priestess.”
+Inanna in the play is a kind of “priestess” - or at least, that is how she sees herself.
 Here are the other characters and a bit about their names:

 Ishmael, the poet.
 The Biblical name has come to symbolize orphans, exiles, and social outcasts.
 There is also a reference here to Ishmael, the narrator of the novel Moby Dick by Hermann Melville.
 At the end of Descent, our character sits down and starts to write a poem - as if he is now writing down the story of the play, recording the events which the characters (and the audience) have gone through.